Echinops6718/HealthInfo/COVID.md

 [[(PDF) Association of COVID-19 Vaccination With Risk for Incident Diabetes After COVID-19 Infection - 2023]]

-COVID will have a long tail in public health with 1 in 4 people likely having retroviruses activated, which could take some years for many of those people to fully exhibit outcomes from the disease process (unless successfully mitigated):
+COVID will have a long tail in public health with 1 in 4 people likely having retroviruses activated, which could take years for many of those people to fully exhibit outcomes from the disease processes (unless successfully mitigated):

 [[(PDF) SARS-CoV-2 spike protein activates human endogenous retroviruses in blood cells - 2022]]